-The Scottish Foundation School is divided up into 4 regions which are linked to a Medical school.
+The Scottish Foundation School is divided up into 4 regions which are each linked to a Medical School.

 Training Management teams are responsible for managing the training programmes in their region.
-In three of the regions (North, South East and West), there are Consortium Leads, who provide operational support to the Associate Postgraduate Deans.
-So no matter where you are training, the Deanery and Foundation School have people close by to assist and advise.
+Each region has an Associate Postgraduate Dean and in three of the regions (North, South East and West) there are Consortium Leads who provide operational support to the Associate Postgraduate Deans.
+No matter where you are training, the Deanery and Foundation School have people close by to assist and advise.

 The School sits within the Scotland Deanery and has key staff across Scotland delivering the programmes and managing the School.
 You can find more information using the links on the left.

 For general enquiries, please contact firstname.lastname@example.org.

 For employment matters, please see the Turas Hub.